-(h) Bonds Payable-DASNY Series 1997A
+(h) Bonds Payable - DASNY Series 1997A

-Pursuant to an agreement between the University and the Dormitory Authority of the State of New York (DASNY) dated November 7, 1997, DASNY issued and sold \$78,280 of bonds known as University of Rochester Revenue Bonds, Series 1997A.
-The Series 1997A bonds were issued at a premium of \$1,041 resulting in proceeds of \$79,321 to finance (1) interior and exterior building renewal for major buildings at the Eastman School of Music as part of a multiyear project; (2) installation of a local area network for all River Campus and Eastman School of Music residence halls to provide high-speed data access to undergraduate students; (3) reconstruction of an existing pedestrian bridge connecting Hill Court Residence Complex with the River Campus; and (4) major renewal and replacement projects for various buildings, structures, roadways, and other facilities on the River Campus, on Mt.
-Hope Avenue, and at the Mees Observatory in South Bristol, New York, as part of a multiyear project.
+Pursuant to an agreement between the University and DASNY dated November 7, 1997, DASNY issued and sold \$78,280 of bonds known as University of Rochester Revenue Bonds, Series 1997A.
+The Series 1997A bonds were issued at a premium of \$1,041 resulting in proceeds of \$79,321 to finance (1) interior and exterior building renewal for major buildings at the Eastman School of Music as part of a multi-year project; (2) installation of a local area network for all River Campus and Eastman School of Music residence halls to provide high speed data access to undergraduate students; (3) reconstruction of an existing pedestrian bridge connecting Hill Court Residence Complex with the River Campus and (4) major renewal and replacement projects for various buildings, structures, roadways and other facilities on the River Campus, on Mt.
+Hope Avenue and at the Mees Observatory in South Bristol, New York as part of a multi-year project.
 Series 1997A also refunded a portion of the University of Rochester Revenue Bonds, Series 1987.